substrate-developer-hub/substrate-parachain-template/README.md

 Allow GitHub actions in your forked repository to build the binary for you.

 Push a tag.
-I.e. `v0.1.1`.
-The supported tag format is `v?MAJOR.MINOR.PATCH(-PRERELEASE)?(+BUILD_METADATA)?`. (leading "v", pre-release version, and build metadata are optional.)
-The optional prefix is also supported.
-This is based on [Semantic Versioning](https://semver.org/).
+For example, `v0.1.1`.
+Based on [Semantic Versioning](https://semver.org/), the supported tag format is `v?MAJOR.MINOR.PATCH(-PRERELEASE)?(+BUILD_METADATA)?` (the leading "v", pre-release version, and build metadata are optional and the optional prefix is also supported).

 After the pipeline is finished, you can download the binary from the releases page.